 One of my pet peeves is having to full retail price just because my business needs software, equipment or other stuff to keep it running smoothly.
 As a small business owner you should apply this same kind of thinking to your brand.

-One of my pet peeves in life, is paying full retail price for stuff.
-I’m a big believer in buying quality items versus purchasing cheap things, but that doesn’t mean I can’t get a good deal.
+Yes, you should buy quality items versus purchasing cheap things, but that doesn’t mean you can’t get a good deal.
 There’s a difference between buying value, and only focusing on instant savings.

-1. Online Deals and Discounts
+1. Research Online and Save

 To get the most savings, be sure you sign up for BeFrugal’s free Cash Back and activate your account before you click to use the coupon offers.
 This way, you’ll earn Cash Back and score your $10 bonus.
 Or you can use RetailMeNot’s mobile app to save money on office supply stores, lunch with a client and more.

 Sometimes you can negotiate for things that enhance your work experience, free up your time or offer a better lifestyle.
 Our time can be just as important (if not more) than money.

 If you can’t afford a product or service that you need to help your business grow, consider bartering for it instead.
 Bartering is when you trade goods or services for other goods/services, without exchanging money.
 And as long as you and the other person agree on the terms, basically anything goes.

 This can come in especially handy if you need a new website design, photos for your portfolio or any other work your brand needs to set it apart.
 If you have something to offer that the other person wants or needs, make sure to leverage that skill.